jahnvijoshi14/habit-list/README.md

 # habit-list
+A habit tracking app that will help you to create and maintain an awesome daily and weekly routine, which is one of the most powerful tools for achieving your goals and sending your life into an upwards spiral.

-it have one add button from which we can add the habits along with their title and description. once the habit is being added we can view it in two ways :-
+It have one add button from which we can add the habits along with their title and description. once the habit is being added we can view it in two ways :-
 1. List view :- in which status can be changed for today.
 2. calendar view :- here we can change the status for today as well as previous 6 days.